-Nadia Dresti is an Advisory Council member of SWAN.
+Nadia Dresti is a member of SWAN’s Advisory Council.

 She was born in Locarno and took her first steps in the world of film thanks to the Locarno Film Festival.

 Following a brief stint as the head of marketing for 20th Century Fox Switzerland, in 1990 she founded her own company, Zero Problem, in Geneva.
 This company specialized in film marketing and public relations, and it grew in Paris via daily relationships and conversations with various clients: producers, independent distributors and film festivals such as the Locarno Film Festival, the Marché du Film in Cannes and the European Film Market (EFM) in Berlin.

 During this time she also became a part of the selection committee of the Locarno Film Festival and appointed as Head of the Industry Office (called now Locarno Pro) in 2000, the Festival branch that she nurtured from one edition to the next, turning it into a strategic tool for an event that has increasingly become an international hub for film industry professionals.
 In 2003, she spearheaded the creation of Open Doors, the co-production lab aimed at remote locations in the film industry.